 You’ll likely hear about this restaurant when you search for some places to eat in Hanoi.
 Well, let me tell you, it was ok…

-To be honest, I really don’t understand what’s so special about this restaurant.
+I really don’t understand what’s so special about this restaurant.
 Apparently, the Vietnamese locals love this place.
 The first few bites of this beef salad were good.
 But after a while, I found it to be dry and too chewy.

 The dumplings were also widely raved, but I found it to be quite bland.